CatalogueOfLife/data-xrelease-patch/README.md

-# data-template-textree
+# XCOL Patch Data
-A template for [ChecklistBank](https://www.checklistbank.org) dataset repositories using the simple [TextTree format](https://github.com/gbif/text-tree).
+A small TextTree dataset that acts as a "patch" dataset for the Catalogue of Life Extended Checklist.
+It is hosted in Checklistbank at: https://www.checklistbank.org/dataset/274774

 ## Files
 The main taxonomy tree lives in [taxonomy.txtree](taxonomy.txtree).
-Information about the dataset as a whole and how to cite it is kept in metadata.yaml, while you can curate a list of structured references either in [BibTex](reference.bib) or [TSV format](reference.tsv).
+Information about the dataset as a whole and how to cite it is kept in metadata.yaml, while structured references are managed in [BibTex](reference.bib).
 References from this list can then be [cited in the taxonomy file](https://github.com/CatalogueOfLife/coldp/blob/master/docs/publishing-guide-txtree.md).

-Please remove unused files in your copy.
+### BibTex References
 BibTex content can be retrieved from CrossRef for most DOIs when known.
 For example by using curl on the terminal like this:
 > curl --location --silent --header "Accept: application/x-bibtex" https://doi.org/10.1080/11035890601282097